-Sara Marcketti is the Interim Director for the Center for Excellence in Learning and Teaching (CELT) and Professor in Apparel, Events, and Hospitality Management Department.
+Sara Marcketti is the Director for the Center for Excellence in Learning and Teaching (CELT) and Professor in Apparel, Events, and Hospitality Management Department.

-In her role as interim director, Marcketti provides leadership for the center in meeting its mission to support, promote, and enhance teaching effectiveness and student learning at Iowa State.
+In her role as director, Marcketti provides leadership for the center in meeting its mission to support, promote, and enhance teaching effectiveness and student learning at Iowa State.
 She provides individual faculty consultations and facilitates faculty and graduate student workshops on documenting your teaching, peer evaluations, and effective teaching practice.

 Previously, Marcketti served as CELT’s Associate Director of Scholarship of Teaching and Learning (SoTL).
 SoTL efforts administered through CELT include the Miller Faculty Fellowship, SoTL Institute, and Teaching Partners Program.